 Nothing is more precious for a teacher than a past student hugging him with profound respect – whom he just ran into – at a place neither of them was expecting.

-That will make you realise that your efforts to make a difference as a teacher in your students’ lives didn’t go in vain.
+And it will make you realise that you did make a difference as a teacher in your students’ lives – your sincere efforts paid off.

 Take my word for it.